 - Ability to work collaboratively with others including colleagues, internal and external creatives, and contractors.

 - Ability to provide mentorship to team, colleagues interns and volunteers.

 - Ability to balance several projects simultaneously as well as manage and complete projects on scheduled deadlines.

 - Awareness and understanding of current issues and trends in contemporary design, technology, and the arts as well as social/political movements.

 - Attention to detail, while able to think broadly and make connections about museum content.

 - Strong writing and editing experience with the ability to maintain appropriate voice for different audiences and to write about art, history, and science in an intelligent but accessible way.

 - Ability to use analytics to measure and evaluate multiple strategies and understands social media trends.

 - Experience working with project management tools.

-Please submit cover letter, résumé, application, and portfolio.
+Please attach a cover letter, résumé, and writing samples.